benwoo1110/Sharecipe-App/README.md

 * Press on the bottom right + button to start creating your own recipe
 * Add in the information required and then set to public if you want to share it with other people
 * View own recipes and liked recipes in the my recipe page with the top right heart button to view liked recipes
-* Search for other users and recipes in the search page
+* Search for other users and recipes in the search page with the search bar
 * Account settings is in the profile page with the buttons at the bottom